EdWorld Internet Topics

 You can find a number of good timelines on the Net.
 Check out the following:

 And no timeline is complete without photos.
 Some famous images of Dr. King can be found online.
 Print them out and place them at the appropriate places on your timeline.
 Invite students to illustrate important events for which images can't be found.
-Two of the best photo resources, mentioned above, are Life magazine's MLK Jr. Classic Images and Western Michigan University's Timeline of the American Civil Rights Movement.
+Among the best photo sources we have found are the following:

 MORE ACTIVITIES TO CELEBRATE MARTIN LUTHER KING DAY